 The Computer Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://abet.org, 111 Market Place, Suite 1050 Baltimore, MD 21202-4012

-- For careers in design, development, analysis, implementation, operation, and maintenance of electronic circuits, computer hardware, software, networking systems, and/or embedded computer systems
+Graduates of the Computer Engineering Technology Program will pursue careers in design, development, analysis, implementation, operation, optimization and maintenance of electronic circuits, computer hardware, software, networking systems, and/or embedded computer systems.